I worked on the Mobile Millennium project at CCIT, the Connected Corridor project at PATH.

 Travel time estimation

-I use graphical models to do travel time estimation on urban trafic networks.
+I worked on travel time estimation on urban traffic networks, using graphical models.
 The Mobile Millennium project collects probe vehicle GPS locations at regular time intervals, from which one can infer travel time observations.
 The problem is to infer the current travel times from sparse, possibly noisy observations, and predict the evolution of travel time during the next time steps.

 Some of the interesting questions include how to do approximate inference on large networks, for which exact inference is computationally intractable.